NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - A does vanilla and is a hard knockdown
   - 2A does vanilla B follow up
   - B follow up changed to be a custom 8A teleport
+- 2B
+  - Added as a sweep (Mizuki 2B)
+  - Has 2B(B) with B follow up
+- 2A can be Y cancelled
+- 2AA(A/2A) added
+- 6B
+  - Turns back turned opponents around on hit
+  - Hitbox improved
+  - Hitbox added to forward knee
+  - Stagger
+- 6B(B)
+  - Buffer can happen one frame sooner
+  - (TODO: Faster recovery?)
 - 6A
   - Charge is faster
   - 1C breaks guard easier and hitstun increased
   - Other charges do less guard damage
   - 3C is a hard knockdown
+- 4B does not stagger anymore (due to 6B change)
 - 4A window improved
 - Act4A teleports and recovers quicker
-- 2A can be Y cancelled
+- 8B
+  - Has less endlag
+  - Transitions to A faster
-- 2AA(A/2A) added
+  - More lift
+  - Can transition on whiff
 - 8A can be canceled before the teleport
+- JB
+  - Ground hit stuns longer
+  - Is grabbable
 - JA
   - Phantom sword works with both players
   - Has one more active frame